midzer/beerbase/content/breweries/harpoon-brewery-windsor/harpoon-ipa.md

 ---
 From their site:

-Harpoon IPA is an interpretation of the classic English style using hops and malt grown in the United States."
+\Harpoon IPA is an interpretation of the classic English style using hops and malt grown in the United States.\"

 ...

-"The high hopping of Harpoon IPA is not only noticeable in the nose but especially in the finish.
+\"The high hopping of Harpoon IPA is not only noticeable in the nose but especially in the finish.
 The lingering bitter finish of this beer is not harsh or astringent